Hbuhero/book-app/README.md

-## Web Book App - Read, Download, and Manage Your Bookshelf Online
+## Web Book App (BACKEND) - Read, Download, and Manage Your Bookshelf Online

 This is a web application for book lovers!
 It allows users to: